PBearson/ScratchABit-ESP8266/README.md

 About this fork
 ----------------------

 I created this fork specifically to work with ESP8266 firmware.
-It is mostly identical to the original ScratchABit repo, except I have added the ESP8266 bootloader, an arbitrary firmware, the address table, and the definition file for ESP8266.
+It is mostly identical to the original ScratchABit repo, except I have added the ESP8266 Arduino bootloader, an arbitrary firmware, the address table, and the definition file for ESP8266.
 I have also added the Xtensa plugin module under the 'plugins/cpu' directory.
+The attached firmware (hello.ino.bin) is a simple executable, and its source code and ELF file are also included.

 To disassemble the ESP8266 bootrom, simply run the following:

     python3 ScratchABit.py esp8266.def

-Please note that the address table (bootrom.ld) only defines function entries within the bootloader; therefore, the firmware cannot currently be disassembled.
-A future update should rectify this.
+Please note that the address table (addresses.ld) is currently incomplete.

 What follows is the original README from author pfalcon: